kousheekc/DIY-Spectrometer-Analyser/README.md

 # DIY Spectrometer Analyser
-Spectrometer Analyser app using python and opencv developed for a low-cost, scratch-built spectrometer.
+A Spectrometer Analyser app using python and opencv developed for a low-cost, scratch-built spectrometer.

 In this project, I develop a basic app to extract the intensity distribution of wavelengths emanating from a light source that we would like to study.
 This is a complement for the low-cost scratch-built spectrometer I designed and built.
 Detailed build instructions can be found at the following link: [https://www.instructables.com/DIY-Low-Cost-Spectrometer/](https://www.instructables.com/DIY-Low-Cost-Spectrometer/).

 A picture of the result is attached below.

 <img src="media/balance_show_steps.gif">